MIROC-DOC/model_description/draft/p-cum.md

 The Chikira scheme (Chikira and Sugiyama 2010) has been adopted since version 5 of MIROC.
 It represents updrafts, downdrafts, their detrainment and compensating downward motion over the surrounding area as well as microphysical processes associated with updrafts and downdrafts.

 The updraft is based on an entraining plume model, where the mass flux increases upward due to lateral entrainment.
 The detrainment occurs only at the cloud top which is defined as the neutral buoyancy level of the updraft air parcel.
 The lateral entrainment rate is formulated in terms of buoyancy and vertical velocity of the air parcel at each level following Gregory (2001).
+The momentum transport is formulated following Gregory et al. (1997).

 The cloud base mass fluxes are determined by the prognostic convective kinetic energy closure proposed by Arakawa and Xu (1990) and Xu (1991, 1993), which was adopted in the prognostic Arakawa–Schubert scheme (Randall and Pan 1993; Pan 1995; Randall et al. 1997; Pan and Randall 1998).
+The convective kinetic energy increases by buoancy and decreases by dissipation.

 The cloud types are spectrally represented according to the updraft vertical velocity at the cloud base.
 Larger (smaller) vertical velocities give smaller (larger) entrainment rates which result in higher (lower) cloud tops.
 The cloud base is diagnosed as the lifting condensation level of the air parcel at the lowest model layer.